lilt/lilt-node/docs/DocumentsApi.md

 let body = new LiltNode.DocumentPretranslateParameters(); // DocumentPretranslateParameters |
 let opts = {
   'caseSensitive': true, // Boolean | Optional for using case matching against TM hits.
-  'autoAccept': true // Boolean | Optional parameter for auto-accepting 100% TM hits.
+  'autoAccept': true, // Boolean | Optional parameter for auto-accepting 100% TM hits.
+  'mode': "mode_example" // String | An optional parameter indicating how the document will be pretranslated.
+The accepted values are `null`, `tm`, or `tm+mt`.
+Default is `tm+mt`.
 };
 apiInstance.pretranslateDocument(body, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);